Dainita/School_District_Analysis/README.md

 ## School_District Analysis Results

-District Summary
+-District Summary
-  Average Math Score decreased from 79.0 to 78.9 Average Reading Score remained at 81.9
+  -Average Math Score decreased from 79.0 to 78.9 -Average Reading Score remained at 81.9
-  % Passing Math decreased from 75% to 74.8%
+  -% Passing Math decreased from 75% to 74.8%
-  % Passing Reading decreased from 86 to 85.7%
+  -% Passing Reading decreased from 86 to 85.7%
-  % Overall Passing decreased from 65% to 64.9%
+  -% Overall Passing decreased from 65% to 64.9%

-School Summary
+-School Summary
-  Only Thomas High School results were affected Average Math Score decreased from 83.418349 to 83.350937 Average Reading Score increased from 83.848930 to 83.896082
-  % Passing Math decreased from  93.272171 to 93.185690
-  % Passing Reading decreased from 97.308869 to 97.018739
+  -Only Thomas High School results were affected
+    -Average Math Score decreased from 83.418349 to 83.350937 -Average Reading Score increased from 83.848930 to 83.896082 -% Passing Math decreased from  93.272171 to 93.185690 -% Passing Reading decreased from 97.308869 to 97.018739
-  % Overall Passing decreased from 90.948012	to 90.630324
+    -% Overall Passing decreased from 90.948012	to 90.630324

-Replacing the ninth graders scores does not affert Thomas High School's performance relative to other schools.
+-Replacing the ninth graders scores does not affert Thomas High School's performance relative to other schools.
 After removing ninth grade scores, the top five performing schools remains the same.
-  Cabrera High School
+  -Cabrera High School
-  Thomas High School
+  -Thomas High School
-  Griffin High School
+  -Griffin High School
-  Wilson High School
+  -Wilson High School
-  Pena High School
+  -Pena High School

-Replacing the ninth-grade scores also affected the following:
+-Replacing the ninth-grade scores also affected the following:
-  Math and reading scores by grade for Thomas High School were replaced by NaN Scores by school spending in the $630-644 range were decreased Scores by school size in the Medium (1000-2000) category were decreased Scores by school type of Charter were decreased
+  -Math and reading scores by grade for Thomas High School were replaced by NaN -Scores by school spending in the $630-644 range were decreased -Scores by school size in the Medium (1000-2000) category were decreased -Scores by school type of Charter were decreased

 ## School_District Analysis Summary